 Reinkemeyer's music is celebrated for its distinctive combination of topicality and aural entrancement, making her a sought-after composer by artists across a wide range of musical mediums.
 Her recent commissions demonstrate this breadth, including work for prestigious organizations such as the Louisiana Philharmonic Orchestra and Albany Symphony Orchestra, collaborations with renowned conductors like H. Robert Reynolds and contemporary ensembles, as well as solo performers, visual artists, universities, and even a thirteen-school wind band consortium led by Brant Stai and the Sherwood High School Wind Ensemble.

-Reinkemeyer cultivated this passion for mentorship prior to Linfield through opportunities earlier in her career.
+Reinkemeyer cultivated this passion for mentorship prior to Mason through opportunities earlier in her career.
 From serving as Composer-in-Residence with the Michigan Philharmonic, the American-Romanian Festival’s Fusion Project, and Burns Park Elementary School, to her involvement in outreach programs with the Detroit Chamber Winds & Strings and the Michigan Mentorship Program, she has dedicated herself to mentoring young musicians and composers.
 Her commitment to this work has been recognized with the support of a Meet the Composer/MetLife Creative Connections Grant.

 Dr. Reinkemeyer holds degrees in music composition from the University of Michigan (M.M.; D.M.A.) and University of Oregon (B.M.).
 Her previous part-time and adjunct positions include at University of Oregon School of Music and Dance, Mahidol University International College in Salaya, Thailand, and at Bowling Green State University.
 Her Smoulder for Wind Ensemble received two major accolades: the 2021 Alex Shapiro Prize by the International Alliance of Women in Music, and being named a 2020 finalist for the National Band Association William D. Revelli Composition Contest.